Community Counseling Clinics: A First-Timer’s Guide

 Something else you might learn at a local community counseling agency is that there is a hotline or referral service you can call to get information about local mental health programs.

 In many states, you can get information about, and even referrals to, local mental health resources when you call 2-1-1.
-Other states have specific dedicated mental health referral hotlines.
+Other states have specific dedicated mental health hotlines.

 Related Posts